Skip to Content

 ASSESSMENT SUPPORT HUB

-As the assessment period approaches, the Assessment Support Hub project team would like to remind staff of the importance of directing students to the Assessment Support Hub digital site at this key time.
+During the assessment period, the Assessment Support Hub project team would like to remind staff of the importance of directing students to the Assessment Support Hub digital site at this key time.

 The Hub helps students of all levels navigate their assessments at Queen’s by demystifying key concepts, signposting essential services, and providing guidance if things aren’t going as planned.